 While consulates and municipalities are bound by the new guidelines, the Italian judicial system operates independently.
 This is a crucial point.
-According to Italian attorney Marco Ponan, the lower courts in Italy are still approving cases involving the Minor Issue, despite the recent ministerial communication.
+According to our discussions with multiple Italian attorneys on our platform, the lower courts in Italy are still approving cases involving the Minor Issue, despite the recent ministerial communication.
 Importantly, the courts are not bound by the Supreme Court’s decisions or the Ministry’s latest circulars, making them an ideal path for many applicants affected by the Minor Issue.

 Italian judges have considerable discretion and are not required to follow Supreme Court precedents, which in the U.S. would be considered binding.
-This means that the lower courts often adopt a more flexible and historically nuanced interpretation of Italian citizenship laws.
-As Marco Ponan explains, this provides applicants with a greater chance of success, even when consular channels are closed to them.
+This means that the lower courts often adopt a more flexible and historically nuanced interpretation of Italian citizenship laws., This provides applicants with a greater chance of success, even when consular channels are closed to them.

 Moreover, as many applicants know, obtaining appointments at consulates in the U.S. has become a major obstacle.
 Many applicants are turning to the Italian courts simply because consulates are overwhelmed and cannot process applications in a timely manner.
 Italian courts, by contrast, offer a faster, more efficient route to citizenship, with processing times averaging between 12 and 18 months, depending on the region.
 This is a significant improvement over the multi-year wait times consular applicants often face.